sustainable-computing-io/kepler/docs/developer/proposal/EP_001-redfish-support.md

 - No background collection or periodic polling
 - Direct BMC API calls during Prometheus scrape via `Power()`
-- Implements simple caching with configurable staleness (default 30 seconds) to support multiple Prometheus scrapes in a short period (High Availability)
+- Implements simple caching with staleness-based expiration to support multiple Prometheus scrapes in a short period (High Availability)
 - Returns cached data if available and fresh, otherwise collects fresh data
 - Returns all chassis with detailed PowerControl readings in a single call